 It could be that we sometimes try to get people to jump from disobedience to obedience without that important step—the moment they make it their own, the moment they really repent.
 We’re trying to say, “You’ve been doing this; now you need to start doing that,” rather than saying, “Is God bringing conviction to your life?”

 Have you agreed with what God says about your sin?
 Have you gone to Him in confession?
 Have you asked forgiveness of others you have wronged?
-Have you turned from your way and started walking His direction?
-Have you cried out for God’s grace and power to help you overcome sin and live for Christ?
+Have you turned from your way and started walking God’s direction?
+Have you cried out for His grace and power to help you overcome sin and live for Christ?

-Jesus said it this way: “My sheep hear my voice, and I know them, and they follow me” (John 10:27).
+Jesus said it this way: “My sheep listen to my voice; I know them, and they follow me” (John 10:27).

 Are you following?
 Are you obeying?
 Are you in the zone?